zenml-io/zenml/docs/book/starter-guide/pipelines/fetching-pipelines.md

     ...
 ```

+You can get a lot more metadata within a step as well, something
-You will learn about using the `Environment` in more detail in the
+we'll learn in more detail in the
 [advanced docs](../../advanced-guide/pipelines/step-metadata.md).